icon-project/documentation/node/p-rep/p-rep-installation-and-configuration.md

 ### Running a P-Rep Node on Docker Container

-You have docker installed, then proceed the following steps to install the P-Rep node.
+You have docker installed, then proceed with the following steps to install the P-Rep node.

 #### Step 1.
 Pull the docker image

-**Pull the latest stable version of an image.**
+**Pull the latest stable version of the image.**

 ```shell
 $ docker pull iconloop/prep-node:1904111713xdde258